antonio03311salajan/MazeSlover/README.md

 When you will run the program a random maze will become visible.
 After that, you can press I for information about the controls of the program:
 Controls:
 IMPORTANT!
 You can run the controls below only if you choose the start and finish point first!
-You can't choose the start or finish point to be inside of a wall(black node).
+You can't choose the start or finish point to be a wall(black node).
 B->Runs a bfs alghorithm and paints in purple the nodes which you can reach from the start node.